mharen/mharen.github.io/_posts/2010/2010-11-03-arduino-day-3-psychedelic-more-fun-with.md

 ![ANd9GcTYyj15MzFtgQ9H9cedX1F2NB3ODuRq15FicCAeoJ2.jpg](/assets/2010/ANd9GcTYyj15MzFtgQ9H9cedX1F2NB3ODuRq15FicCAeoJ2.jpg)Speaking of super easy, has anyone played this game “Candyland”?
 It’s a bunch of crap.
 That game is like sooooo easy.
 It has one problem, though: you have to play it with three year olds who cheat.
 Oh, and it’s so boring.
 To pass the time, I try to imagine what it would be like to navigate that crazy candy world in real life.
 As I stack the deck with doubles, I picture Bruce Willis or pre-crazy Tom Cruise climbing up the side of a giant sugar crystal volcano or something.
 With some luck, Thing 1 “accidentally” lands on that go-to-the-end square and the torment is over.

 On a brighter note, Thing 1 has almost grasped Go Fish, which is pretty magical to see unfold.
 For now.
-In a couple weeks…I don't know.
+In a couple weeks...I don't know.
 It’s become clear to me why we were moved onto playing more sophisticated games as early as possible.

 Oh yeah, the build: